“My experience with IUP and in the Eberly College of

 them for their careers.
 I also represented IUP in the SHRM competition in

-Atlanta, Georgia and along with the group who did a fantastic job in our case
+Atlanta, Georgia, along with the group who did a fantastic job in our case

 “I am also a member of Phi Gamma Nu,